riceissa/aiwatch/README.md

    any errors, and you can fix them.
 If MySQL says nothing, that means all the data has correct syntax.

+   (One tricky point: `reload-db.sh` only reloads files that are explicitly listed in the script, so if you made a new file, you will need to add it to the script.)

 4. Stage the file in git.
 Type

    ```bash